Meet the Mediator

 Why FDR Private?

-They are lawyers and senior FDRPs with 8+ years of FDR experience.
-Whilst their professional focus is mediation, they utilise training and experience from the social sciences, law and dispute resolution.
+Our mediators have 20+ years of combined legal and mediation experience and are accredited FDRPs and accredited under the national mediation accreditation system (NMAS).
+Whilst their professional focus is mediation, they utilise training and experience from the social sciences, law and alternative dispute resolution.

 Using a legal practitioner is another option.
-However, the cost of using a private family lawyer is financially out of reach for many and others do not want an adversarial court battle - risking a legal costs blow out.
+We encourage people to obtain independent family law advice, however the cost of using a private family lawyer is financially out of reach for many and others are concerned about engaging in an adversarial process.
+You have the option to attend FDR with us with a lawyer or without one.

-Our fixed fees provide certainty and transparency.
+Our fixed fees provide certainty and transparency - see our costs under FAQs.
 FDR Private aims to improve access to just outcomes of family law disputes by providing high quality and affordable FDR.
-We are a private FDR provider servicing Australians and based in Hobart.
-Call 1800 804 804 to discuss how FDR Private may serve you.
+We are a private FDR provider offering a nation wide service to Australians through online or phone mediation.

 The FDR Private process